 From the bitterness of the snow-swept Arctic Cairngorm plateau to the milder south-western coastline, Scotland’s winter climate is diverse.

 The mountains of the Highlands are home to one of the hardiest birds in Scotland.
 Reflecting its winter habitat, the plumage of the ptarmigan is completely white.
-In the region’s glens and forests, the courting season begins for red squirrels and wildcats and wildcats have a very distinctive screeching mating call which can often be heard on still nights.
+In the region’s glens and forests, the courting season begins for red squirrels and wildcats have a very distinctive screeching mating call which can often be heard on still nights.